candiecane7/team-profile-generator/README.md

 THEN I am prompted to enter the intern’s name, ID, email, and school, and I am taken back to the menu WHEN I decide to finish building my team
 THEN I exit the application, and the HTML is generated

+## Built With
+- HTML
+- CSS
+- JS
+- Node.js
+- Inquirer
+- Jest

+## Questions
+If you have any questions regarding this application, please reach out to me via <a href="mailto:hall.candice@outlook.com">email</a>